 Managers will also need to understand that in the modern workplace their role is more of a coach than a boss, and they are there to provide an environment conducive to continuous learning by fostering flexibility and freedom in the workplace as well as adopting a growth mindset.
 This will certainly be a new way of working for many managers who are used to simply direct their people, so a key aspect of the work of the L&D will be to inspire modern managers.
-This won’t mean putting them on a management course but taking time to sit with them and consider a number of issues about what motivates today’s workers and how they can help them to grow and develop and how they might (28) support their coaching activities.
+This won’t mean putting them on a management course but taking time to sit with them and consider a number of issues about what motivates today’s workers and how they can help them to grow and develop and how they might support their new role

 When it comes to learning from the daily work, this is something that is not always apparent to individuals.
 And yet, we know it happens in many different, subtle ways during the working day.
 However, as Dewey tells us “We do not learn from experience … we learn from reflecting on experience.”
-So in order to become more aware of their daily learning experiences, individuals might take some time (29) to reflect on what they have done each day.
+So in order to become more aware of their daily learning experiences, workers will need to take some time to reflect on what they have done each day.
 Of course, this needs to be encouraged and supported by managers, but L&D have a role to play here.
 Reflective practice is a learned process, so one approach might be to help set up a work journal (perhaps using a digital notebook) to record their reflections – not just from the daily work, but from interactions with others, or even to record the gems they have encountered in their discoveries.
 These journals might even morph into a personal portfolio which are a more appropriate way for individuals to evidence their own achievements (rather than just their learning) and are also highly portable.

 Although knowledge sharing doesn’t require any social tools to take place, social technologies (like Microsoft Teams, Yammer and Slack) can make the process of sharing much easier.
 Although many teams are, undoubtedly, now making greater use of their online social platforms for remote work, managers need to recognise that these very same platforms can be used to share knowledge and experiences within the team.

-One way to do this is for individuals to build a daily self-learning habit so that they spend say 20-30 minutes do something for themselves.
+One way to do this is to encourage a daily learning habit – so that individuals spend say 20-30 minutes do something for themselves.
 As we saw earlier reading is the most frequent learning activity and is therefore one of the easiest ways to learn on daily basis – as is watching videos and listening podcasts – and is the key to establishing a continuous learning culture.

 Of course this means managers need to recognise the value and benefits of continuous self-learning and ideally provide some time for self-learning.
-In which case some managers prefer to adopt a more (7) formal process of self-development so that time spent on self-development is recorded and accounted for.
+In which case some managers prefer to adopt a more formal process of self-development so that time spent on self-development is recorded and accounted for.

 L&D might support this in a number of ways, e.g. by curating a range of learning opportunities of relevance to their people.
 This might be introducing a formal learning platform – but might also be find other Web-based content, or by exposing individuals to the myriad opportunities open to them on the Web that they might not otherwise have been aware of.
 But one significant part of L&D’s role will be help them to develop their digital skills so they get the most out of their use of their Web.
 New skills like effective searching, curation, dealing with information overload, as well as “joining the dots” between the many pieces of content they will discover to see patterns and learn from them.